wordsworthc/evo-python-sdk/packages/evo-colormaps/README.md

 # Evo Colormap API Client

-The Colormap API is a key feature of the Evo platform, providing a mechanism to create colour mappings and associate them to geoscience data via a `colormap`.
+The Colormap API is a key feature of the Evo platform, providing a mechanism to create colour mappings and associate them to geoscience data.

 ## Pre-requisites